Iowa Hawkeyes football: Songs

 Iowa's official fight song is the "Iowa Fight Song" which is sung by the marching band and the fans.
 Iowa's school song is "On Iowa".
 Iowa also plays a third fight song, entitled "Roll Along Iowa".
 After victories the band plays the Im Himmel gibt's kein Bier Polka, which translates to "In Heaven There is No Beer".
 Before the game (since 2005) the team has exited the tunnel together to "Back in Black" by AC/DC before joining hands and running onto the field in unison to "Enter Sandman" by Metallica.
+This became known as "The Swarm."

 Mascot

 Iowa's mascot is Herky the Hawk, a black and gold caricature of a Hawk.
 Herky was created as a cartoon in 1948, and first appeared at a sporting event in 1959.
 Herky was actually named after the Greek God Hercules.
 The term "Hawkeye" originally appeared in the 19th century historical novel The Last of the Mohicans by James Fenimore Cooper; it was later used in its plural form to describe the people of the state of Iowa.
 The University of Iowa adopted this as the nickname for its athletic teams.